gseaton-dell/workbench-example-local-rag/README.md

 On Desktop, simply run the `rag-server` application.
 This application may take a few moments to spin up properly.

+### Troubleshooting
+This process starts up an API server, an inference server for local inference, and a Milvus vector database, which may take some time to spin up properly.
+Because of the way AI Workbench handles application timeouts, you may sometimes see an "Error Starting Rag-Server" message.
+In reality, the RAG server application may still be in the process of spinning up the Vector Database on the underlying container and may have timed out on the AI Workbench client.
+To resolve this, simply wait a few moments and press ``[CTRL] + r`` to refresh the application status.
+If all components are spun up properly, you will see the "Rag-server" spun up successfully.

 ## Step 4: Index Documents
 There are two ways to get documents into this project.
 The first is to drag and drop them into the `data/documents` directory in the project.
 These files will not be committed or synced and only indexed locally.